Airbus conducts maiden flight of hot-selling A320neo

 The companies indicated they were convinced that the Airbus version of the engine would not be affected by the same problems and that the aircraft would enter service with the same high reliability as the existing generation of small jets.

-"It is a great engine that is going to change the economics of the airline industry," said Alain Bellemare, chief executive of UTC Propulsion and Aerospace Systems at Pratt & Whitney parent United Technologies (UTX.N).
+"It is a great engine that is going to change the economics of the airline industry," said Alain Bellemare, chief executive of UTC Propulsion and Aerospace Systems at Pratt & Whitney parent United Technologies.

 "We are highly confident in the performance of these engines," he told Reuters.

-(This version of the story corrects name of United Technologies unit in penultimate para)
+(This story corrects the name of United Technologies unit in the penultimate paragraph)

 (Editingby NatalieHuet and MarkPotter)